-Section(s) ction(s) Applicable Requirements §312-50 of the Zoning Ordinance Finding B1.
+Section(s) Applicable Requirements §312-50 of the Zoning Ordinance Finding B1.
 That the proposed zoning change is consistent with the General Plan.

-Evidence Support ing Finding B1 the site will be co Ordinance, and Response A3 above describes how the adding the proposed PR designation and applying it to the site will be consistent with adding the proposed new PF2 zoning designation to the Zoning Ordinance, and applying it to the site.
+Evidence Supporting Finding B1

+Response A3 above describes how the adding the proposed PR designation and applying it to the site will be consistent with adding the proposed new PF2 zoning designation to the Zoning Ordinance, and applying it to the site.
 That response also explains how the proposed new zoning is consistent with the PR General Plan Designation.

 The proposed amendment to the zoning ordinance to identify the PF zone as a zone that allows Cottage Industry is problematic because the proposed PR designation does not list Cottage Industry as an allowed use.
 The proposed Cottage Industry would allow "value-added farm products, food products, nursery, and seed production".
 According to the Zoning Ordinance Section 314-43.1.3.8, these uses can be allowed as an accessory agricultural use where they are produced on-site and sold in a roadside stand, which is limited to 200 square feet in size.
-Conditions of approval limit the sale of value-added farm products, food products, nursery, and seed products are produced on site and sold in a roadside stand, which is limited to 200 square feet in size.
 Conditions of approval limit the sale of value-added farm products, food products, nursery, and seed production produced on the property to a 200 square foot roadside stand area to be consistent with the Plan.

 The addition of a Qualified (Q) and Recreation (R) combining zones to the AE principal zone district will implement the provisions of the PR designation which support natural resource, resource production, agriculture, recreation, public assembly, and education and research uses.
 While land stewardship uses (i.e., natural resource, resource production, education and agricultural related research) are consistent with the AE Zone, recreational use is not enumerated uses with or without a use permit.
-The addition of a recreation and qualified combining zones will fulfill the objectives of the project which include allowing some recreational and recreation-supportive activities (e.g., hiking trails and temporary parking for larger group events) to occur on the lands zoned AE. §312-50 of the Zoning Ordinance That the proposed zoning change is in the public interest
+The addition of a recreation and qualified combining zones will fulfill the objectives of the project which include allowing some recreational and recreation-supportive activities (e.g., hiking trails and temporary parking for larger group events) to occur on the lands zoned AE.

+- 1 §312-50 of the Zoning Ordinance That the proposed zoning change is in the public interest